 You may think you've seen it all, but there is a chance that adventure is waiting right outside your door!
 A staycation could either be in your own city, or just outside of it, but it is treated just like a regular vacation.
 You are off work, so enjoy your time off!

 Yeah, this is just the inverse of the drawback from the vacation section, but this is why staycations are a thing!
-We need to enjoy the breaks we have even if we don't get to travel very far.
+We need to enjoy the breaks we have even if we can't travel very far.
 Some people make their staycations super cost-effective by staying in their home, while some choose to stay in a hotel nearby.
 Either way, you are saving a ton of money by cutting out the travel aspect alone.
 Maybe you're able to go on cheap vacation, but you won't be able to do too much while you're at your destination.
 If that's the case, splurge on things at home like a limo to a winery, take that yoga class you've been putting off, or have someone clean your house while you're at work and come back to a beautiful oasis.
 These might never be something you would do for yourself, but it's a fun treat!

 Discover Your Surroundings

 You'd be surprised at how much you can still discover in your area.
 A quick Google search of obscure or unique things to do in your city could come up with a multitude of adventures.
 Furthermore, apps like Geocaching, Pokémon GO, and Randonautica are great ways to explore what's nearby.

 Yeah, whatever.
 So maybe staycations aren't perfect either.
 For instance: